snghyeon100/Bundle_zero/context.md

 - Category co-occurrence confidence is a strong prior, but it is still a dataset prior.
   - It should be evaluated separately from LLM reasoning.
   - If used in prompts, compare raw category labels, top-k complementary hints, verbalized confidence buckets, raw numeric confidence, and external reranking.

+- Category prior prompt uses all-items category centroids for representative selection, but representatives themselves are selected only from train bundle items and exclude the current sample's input/candidate items.
+  - This was chosen for analysis-oriented experimentation.
+  - A stricter later variant could rebuild train-only category centroids.

+- Because prompt block placement changed, rerun methods that use separate context blocks before using old results:
+  - `use_category_completion_prior_desc`
+  - `use_bundle_graph_context`
+  - `use_user_context`
+  - Methods with inline item/candidate augmentation do not need rerun solely due to this prompt placement change.

+- Category item augmentation methods are inline item-text changes.
+  - `use_category_item_text_aug` appends same-category representative examples.
+  - `input_category_co_occur` appends co-occurring-category representative examples.
+  - Their behavior depends on `*_apply_to` options, so compare `inputs`, `candidates`, and `both` as separate ablations.

 ## 8. Important Commands